-In light of community directives to promote social distancing, we understand it may be difficult for you to obtain disability documentation for registration.
+We understand it may be difficult for you to obtain disability documentation for registration.
 Please know that this is no cause to delay reaching out to our office.
 We are here to work with you.
-Please contact SLDS if you have documentation concerns.
+Please contact us if you have documentation concerns.

 There are multiple ways to provide Disability Services with documentation of your disability.
 Documentation should provide proof of diagnosis and/or prior accommodations.
 Disability Services follows the guidance from the Association on Higher Education and Disability (AHEAD) on documentation review and accommodation approval.
 Some examples of acceptable disability documentation include:

 - Medical records / patient portal diagnostic summary

 - Letter from a healthcare professional, on letterhead, which includes a signature (digital or handwritten), and confirms a diagnosis.

 - Disability Services Verification Form (Must be completed by a healthcare professional.)

 - Full evaluation/diagnostic report (e.g. ETR, MFE)

 The following information is helpful, but not required, in order to determine the best possible accommodations and supports:

 - Severity of the disorder (mild/moderate/severe)